 Your floors are going to get dirty, simply because of the nature of being in a space where dirt gets in and people walk.
 The good news is that you can keep your floors sparkling regardless of all that they’ll be exposed to.
 The following are some ways to get your floor to look great without having to resort to harsh chemicals.
+Feel like your weathered, dirty old floor could do with a revamp anyway?
+You might want to look at companies who offer wholesale wood flooring so you’re able to get your new wood flooring as cheaply as possible.

 5. Vinegar and Vegetable Oil